microZOTL MZ2 Headphone Amp / Preamp / 1-watt Speaker Amp

 When I put the MicroZOTL2.0 in my reference system, in place of a $24,000 preamplifier, I was patently shocked with what effect it had over the performance of my system.
 In listening to John Coltrane's album Ballads (Impulse), what was immediately striking to me was the beauty of the timbres and tonality of his tenor saxophone.
 The MicroZOTL2.0 produced the best colors and tones of any preamplifier that I have ever had in my system.
 The timbres of the other instruments (such as the piano, acoustic bass, and drums) were the most life-like that I had ever heard from this disc.

-LPS Linear Power Supply - the original microZOTL has a switching power supply, which comes with a basic unit.
-It's low cost allows the MZ2 to be available at a very low price.
-But the linear supply (LPS) is a much better supply utilizing super low ESR caps and a super low noise Belleson regulator.
+LPS+ Linear Power Supply - the original microZOTL has a switching power supply, which comes with a basic unit.
+The linear supply (LPS) is a much better supply utilizing super low ESR caps and a super low noise Belleson regulator.
 You get better sonics with more dynamics.

 Remote Control - the MZ2 remote uses a motorized version of the Alps Blue Velvet pot, which is also used in the non-remote version.
 Same pot, same sound.
 No sonic signal degradation.
 It uses the Apple TV remote control.
 It is paired to the unit and controls volume only.